Matt Melvin

-Matthew Melvin Schultzman (born November 26, 1984), better known as Matt Melvin, is an American cartoonist and writer.
+Matthew Melvin Schultzman (born November 26, 1984) is an American cartoonist and writer.
 He is known for his work on Cyanide & Happiness and his fantasy novel The Leeches Loom.

 Early life

 Talking about his childhood, Melvin described himself as "a shy little kid [who] developed interest in various hobbies."
 Melvin started telling jokes and use humor in order to get over his shyness.
 At the age of 14, Melvin got a job at a community college computer lab, despite never having owned a computer himself and being two years below the legal working age.
 This was his first significant access to the Internet, and an instructor taught him how to create a webpage on GeoCities, which he populated primarily with South Park animated GIFs.

 Melvin never read many comics during his childhood, except for The Far Side by Gary Larson and Life in Hell by Matt Groening.
 Instead, he was a big fan of sketch comedy, and pointed at The Kids in the Hall, Monty Python, Upright Citizens Brigade, and Mr. Show with Bob and David as his comedic inspirations.
 Melvin has also been influenced by the stand-up comedy of Lewis Black, Mitch Hedberg, David Cross, Patton Oswalt, Demetri Martin, and Sarah Silverman.